rudhanster/Student-Absence-Marker/README.md

 ## Installation

 ### Manual Installation (Developer Mode)
-1. Download or clone this repository
+1. Download or clone this repository [unzip if required]
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the directory containing the extension files